pipeforce/pipeforce.github.io/docs/api/commands.md

 ## barcode.read
 ----------
 Reads a barcode from a dynamic PNG format.
+Expects the barcode image as content object in the body.
 Detects the barcode type automatically.
 By default returns the text extracted from the barcode in the body.

 [Try online.](https://try.pipeforce.org/#/commandform?command=barcode.read)